 Another option is post ups, one of the most frequent looks for Perkins even though they’re a shaky choice at best.
-He’ll often take a second too long to measure up his defender, which signals that he’s about to overthink the process of scoring.
+He’ll often take a second too long to measure up his defender, overthinking the process of scoring.
 Perk can physically impose his will to a decent spot, one that allows him to use a jump hook that sometimes doesn’t look half-bad but other times appears clunky, but when matched with a player that gives up little ground he’ll attempt a turnaround fadeaway that doesn’t exactly mimic LaMarcus Aldridge‘s.
-Regardless of the result, movement from every other Thunder player often comes to a screeching halt.
+Movement from every other Thunder player often comes to a screeching halt.

-So what scoring options are left if Perkins has a tough time around the rim, in the post, and from 15 feet out?
+So what scoring options are left if Perkins has a tough time near the rim, in the post, and from 15 feet?

 Below are a few examples in slideshow format.

 The floater solves a ton of Perkins’ problems.
 He takes those shots just outside the restricted area where he struggles mightily, and the extra time he needs to bend his knees and elevate doesn’t pose as much of a problem when he’s catching passes mid-stride.
 Perk will stop and ready to shoot just outside of a help defender’s reach, though it’s fine if he causes them to contest his shot.
-Serge Ibaka, the Thunder player whose defender is most likely to rotate over to Perkins, is often waiting for the offensive rebound.
+Serge Ibaka, the Thunder player whose defender is most likely to rotate, often waits for the offensive rebound.

 The floater also keeps Perkins free from thinking.
 It’s similar to what Seth Partnow at Where Offense Happens wrote about Harrison Barnes a few weeks ago, for example.
-Keep it simple, and Perk does.
-He doesn’t pump fake or back his defender down with a series of dribbles, but instead takes the floater before the defense adjusts towards the paint.
-Like mentioned before, the quick shot by Perkins also gives Ibaka a greater chance at an offensive rebound since there’s one less opponent in the paint.
+Keep it simple, and Perk does when he goes with the floater.
+It means he doesn’t pump fake or back his defender down with a series of dribbles, but takes that silky, silky, silky smooth shot before the defense adjusts towards the paint.
+Like mentioned before, the quick floater by Perkins also gives Ibaka a greater chance at an offensive rebound since there’s one less opponent in the paint.

 There’s also the realization from the opposition that Perkins is scoring on them.
 Back in the lockout-shortened 2012 season there was the game between the Timberwolves and Clippers where Kevin Love sank a game-winning three, but before that shot was a series of events that included Darko Milicic banking a floater off the dribble.
-Hubie Brown called it demoralizing for the Clippers, who were without Chris Paul that night.
-I’d like to think the same thing is felt by anyone getting beat by the Thunder not because of Durant or Ibaka, but Kendrick Perkins and his floater.
+Hubie Brown called it “demoralizing” for the Clippers.
+I’d like to it’s the same for anybody beat by the Thunder not because of Durant or Ibaka, but Kendrick Perkins.

-The sample size is still small for that kind of shot, but going 10-for-15 is a nice start for Perk.
-Factored in with the rest of his shots from five to nine feet out, he’s one of the best shooters in the league from that area.
-It won’t turn the world upside down if Oklahoma City gets him more of those looks than post ups (unless you’re netw3rk) since he only takes 3.3 field goal attempts per game as is, but even if the floaters balance out to roughly 50 percent they’re still a two-pointer dropping at the same rate as open mid-range jumpers from Ibaka.
-It’s also a nice alternative in the playoffs when the game slows down and every available option on offense counts.
+The sample size is small for that shot, but going 10-for-15 is a nice start.
+Factored in with the rest of Perkins’ shots from five to nine feet out, he’s one of the best shooters in the league from that area.
+It won’t turn the world upside down if Oklahoma City gets him more of those looks than post ups (unless you’re netw3rk), but even if the floaters balance out to roughly 50 percent they’re still a two dropping at a similar rate as open mid-range jumpers from Ibaka.
+It’s also a nice alternative in the playoffs when pace slows down and every scoring option counts.